logan-anderson/logan.codes/content/blog/can-a-classifier-chat.md

 ## Conclusion

 Can a classifier chat?
 Sort of!
+It will never replace an actual LLM, and it was never supposed to.
+Jev is great at what it's built for: looking at some state and picking the best option from a fixed set.
+Making it spell out a reply word by word was just a fun way to push it somewhere it doesn't belong and see what happens.

-It will never replace an actual LLM, but it was a fun way to learn what a classifier is actually good at.
-The big takeaway for me is that the way you describe your options matters way more than how many options you give it.
+The big takeaway for me is that the way you describe your options matters way more than how many options you give it, and that applies just as much to real classification tasks.

-The code is available on [Github](https://github.com/logan-anderson/jev-as-a-llm "Code on Github").
-If you have ideas for what to try next, let me know in the comments below!
+The code is available on [GitHub](https://github.com/logan-anderson/jev-as-a-llm "Code on GitHub").